 Different employers and industries have varying concerns, but certain red flags tend to appear across most background checks:

-Criminal records naturally raise concerns, particularly violent or financial crimes and recent offenses.
-Industries working with vulnerable populations or sensitive information typically conduct more thorough criminal background checks.
+Criminal records naturally draw attention, particularly violent or financial offenses and anything recent.
+Industries that work with vulnerable populations or sensitive information tend to run more thorough criminal history checks as a result.

 How Red Flags Are Interpreted (Context Matters)